 Shell aids recovery of Pacific Northwest’s most iconic species

-Shell teamed up with The National Fish and Wildlife Foundation, SeaWorld, and others to aid in the recovery of killer whales in Pacific Northwest.
+Shell teams up with The National Fish and Wildlife Foundation, SeaWorld, and others to aid in the recovery of killer whales in the Salish Sea of the Pacific Northwest.
+This spring, look for recreational boating tips at select Shell service stations in the greater Seattle area on how you can “Be Whale Wise” with these majestic creatures in Puget Sound.

 Killer whales play a key role in the ecological and cultural fabric of the Pacific Northwest